-§200A-85.
-Subdivision Names and Name Signs
+§200A-82.
+Subdivision Names and Name Signs.

 The name of a subdivision shall not be substantially identical or similar as to likely cause confusion among prospective purchasers to any other subdivision or named community in the County.
-A community identification/subdivision sign: (1) may be provided at the primary entrance, (2) shall be in conformance with the sign regulations of Article VII (Sign Regulations), and (3) should be located in dedicated sign easements.
+A community identification/subdivision sign: (1) may be provided at the primary entrance, (2) shall be in conformance with the sign regulations of Article VII, and (3) should be located in dedicated sign easements.

-§200A-86.
-Cemeteries
+§200A-83.
+Cemeteries.

-Existing cemeteries shall be deeded as a separate lot in the subdivision and shall be accessed by a minimum twenty (20) foot wide private or public easement.
-Major subdivisions shall provide access with a minimum twenty (20) foot wide right-of-way and a twelve (12) foot wide paved or graveled travelway.
+Existing cemeteries shall be deeded as a separate lot in the subdivision and shall be accessed with a minimum twenty (20) foot wide right-of-way and a twelve (12) foot wide paved or graveled travelway.

-§200A-87.
-Advisory Provisions
+§200A-84.
+Advisory Provisions.

-A. Soils Map.
-Applicants for subdivisions with lots smaller than one (1) acre in size should consult a soils map of the property and be knowledgeable of the suitability of ground absorption systems on the property.
+- A. Soils Map.
+Applicants for subdivisions with lots smaller than one (1) acre in size should consult a soils map of the property and be knowledgeable of the suitability of ground absorption systems on the property. - B. Utility Easements.
+Utility easements should be: - (1) Centered on rear or side lot lines, - (2) At least 20 feet in total width, and

-- B. Utility Easements.
-Utility easements should be: - (1) Centered on rear or side lot lines, - (2) At least 20 feet in total width, and - (3) Identified following discussion with the appropriate utility agency. - C. Stream Setbacks.
-See §200A-248 (Perennial and Intermittent Surface Water Buffers). - D. Traffic Impact Study (TIS) and Emergency Services Impact Report (ESIR).
-See Article IV (Adequate Public Facilities Regulations) for traffic impact study and emergency services impact report requirements.
+- (3) Identified following discussion with the appropriate utility agency. - C. Stream Setbacks.
+See §200A-219 (Perennial and Intermittent Surface Water Buffers). - D. Traffic Impact Study (TIS) and Emergency Services Impact Report (ESIR).
+See Article IV for traffic impact study and emergency services impact report requirements.

-§200A-88.
-Conservation Subdivision Standards
+§200A-85.
+Conservation Subdivision Standards.